ncatlab/nlab-content/pages/4/0/5/3/3504/content.md

 As well, the application of science and math to the theory of human perception of [[sound]] is known as _psychoacoustics_ and has had a major impact in today's musically digital world.
 All of these viewpoints have greatly enhanced the variety of mathematical concepts employed in the study of music that today include tools from [[set]], [[group]], and [[category theory]].

+Mathematical music theory encompasses a broad range of mathematical approaches to the study of musical structure.
+Major areas of research include:

+* pitch-class set theory
+* transformational theory
+* scales and tuning systems
+* harmony and voice leading
+* rhythm and meter
+* counterpoint
+* computational and algorithmic approaches to composition and analysis
+* applications of algebra, geometry, topology, graph theory, category theory, and other areas of mathematics to music.

+The following section discusses one particularly influential geometric approach to harmony and voice leading based on chord orbifolds.

 [[!include chord orbifold -- section]]